NOTICE OF PRIVACY POLICIES AND PRACTICES

 By law, we must disclose your health information to you unless it has been determined by a health care professional that it would be harmful to you.
 We must also disclose health information to the Secretary of the Department of Health and Human Services (DHHS) for investigations or determinations of our compliance with laws on the protection of your health information.

-We will use and disclose your protected health information to provide, coordinate, or manage your health care and any related services.
-This includes the coordination or management of your health care with a third party.
+We will use and disclose your protected health information to provide, coordinate, or manage your healthcare and any related services.
+This includes the coordination or management of your healthcare with a third party.
 For example, we may disclose your protected health information to another physician or health care provider (e.g., a specialist, pharmacist, or laboratory) who, at the request of your physician, becomes involved in your care by providing assistance with your health care diagnosis or treatment.
 This includes pharmacists who may be provided information on other drugs you have been prescribed to identify potential interactions.
 In emergencies, we will use and disclose your protected health information to provide the treatment you require.

 Your protected health information will be used, as needed, to obtain payment for your health care services.
 This may include certain activities we may need to undertake before your health care insurer approves or pays for the health care services recommended for you, such as determining eligibility or coverage for benefits, reviewing services provided to you for medical necessity, and undertaking utilization review activities.
-For example, obtaining approval for a surgical procedure might require that your relevant protected health information be disclosed to obtain approval to perform the procedure at a particular facility.
+For example, obtaining approval for a surgical procedure might require that your relevant protected health information is disclosed to obtain approval to perform the procedure at a particular facility.

 Health Care Operations